magic/transmute/example/pages/markdown.md

-any kind of markdown can be used here, but if you use html natively, only tags valid in a html5 body, excluding &lt;script&gt; and &lt;style&gt; tags, are accepted.
+any kind of markdown can be used here, but if you use html natively, only tags valid in a html5 body, excluding script and style tags, are accepted.

 this markdown file also starts with a magic @state declaration. it is used internally to, for example, add the title and meta rel="description" tags to the head of this html file.